Pincan/Pincan.github.io/_pages/about.md

 My research interests span the intersection of intelligent transportation systems, artificial intelligence, and security, focusing on developing innovative solutions for next-generation transportation.
 Current research directions emphasize efficient and secure cooperative sensing frameworks for connected and autonomous vehicles (CAVs), leveraging advanced machine learning techniques and privacy-preserving mechanisms.

-Feel free to reach me via pincanzhao@foxmail.com (preferred) or pincanzhao@cmail.carleton.ca.
+Feel free to reach me via pincanzhao at foxmail dot com (preferred) or pincanzhao at cmail dot carleton dot ca.

 # 🔥 News
 - *2024.03*: &nbsp;🎉🎉 Our paper "A Supervision Game-Theoretic Incentive Mechanism for Cooperative Sensing in Connected and Autonomous Vehicles" received the Best Paper Award at FCN 2024!